Dmitry Spiros – Artist | Mexico

 Artist’s Statement — Dmitry Spiros

-My creative path began in Central Asia—a region defined by a powerful traditional school of Eastern ornament.
-Through the study of modern European painting techniques, my focus eventually shifted from depicting the visible world to creating an "architecture of emotion" within the image itself.
+My creative path began in Central Asia, a region deeply shaped by a long tradition of ornamental visual culture.
+Later, through the study of contemporary European painting techniques, my practice gradually shifted from representing the external world toward constructing an internal architecture of emotion within the image itself.

-Working primarily with a palette knife, I create multilayered surfaces where controlled spontaneity meets rhythmic pattern.
-The composition is built through repetition, fragmentation, and chromatic intensity.
+Working primarily with a palette knife, I build multilayered surfaces through repetition, fragmentation, and chromatic intensity.
+The process balances control and spontaneity, allowing compositional order and gestural disruption to coexist.

 _____________________________________________________________________________________________